WMahoney09/klauss/README.md

 [![CI](https://github.com/WMahoney09/klauss/actions/workflows/ci.yml/badge.svg)](https://github.com/WMahoney09/klauss/actions/workflows/ci.yml)

 Klauss lets Claude Code break down complex tasks and execute them across multiple Claude instances simultaneously.
-Think of it as Claude's helpful assistant that coordinates parallel work.
+Think of it as Claude's helpful assistant that coordinates parallel work, by voraciously devouring your tokens!

 > 🤖 **This was built with Claude for Claude to use**